NIC-Brian-Org/dgl-113-2024wi-a4/README.md

 # DGL 113 2024WI Assignment #4

+Preview the docs/index.html file with a web browser to get a general idea about the webpage layout and its functionality, then complete the following tasks.

 Create a new file in the `docs` folder called `app.js`.

 At the top of the `docs/app.js` file, add the `use strict` directive: